How to Play Blackjack

 Even Money

-A player who has a Blackjack have the option to be paid even money on the Blackjack wager instead of making an Insurance wager.
-This option can be used at the time the Dealer offers Insurance to the players.
+A player who has a Blackjack has the option to be paid even money on the Blackjack wager instead of making an Insurance wager.
+This option can be used at the time the dealer offers Insurance to the players.
 If the player elects the even money option, the player will be paid 1 to 1 immediately and the hand is over for that player.
-The player is responsible for this option as the Dealer will not offer the option during the time they open and close the Insurance.
+The player is responsible for this option as the dealer will not offer the option during the time they open and close the Insurance.
 This option is only available on the tables with the 3 to 2 odds and is not available on the tables with the 6 to 5 odds.

 Side Bets